SHARMILA SEYYID (1982)

 Number of Words: 65,294

-Ultimately, it is her ten-year-old son, Badhri, who forces her to reconsider and take action.
+Ultimately, it is her ten-year-old son, Badhri, who forces her to reconsider and takeaction.
 His keen awareness of his mother’s danger causes him to become obsessed with fear, imagining lurking assassins at every corner.
-Badhri’s behaviour brings the realization that he is her first priority and Sharmila springs back to her world of positive thinking.
+Badhri’s vulnerability makes it clear that he is Sharmila’s foremost priority, reigniting her spirit of resilience in the face of adversity.

 Full translation available.